Vancouver Zeitgeist

 Either you’re a musician or not, and he was.
 It seemed like it was no effort for him to sit down and practise for hours.
 He couldn’t get enough of it.

 After gigging around Vancouver and a few other B.C. locations, Miller relates, Mitch joined Ollie Wagner’s Knights of Harlem in 1935 at age 18.
-He worked in Seattle, Portland and Edmonton by 1940, when he fronted his own band at the Log Cabin Inn, a black cabaret that the following year advertised a “colored floor show” with Southern fried chicken and hot biscuits included in the $1.05 cover charge.
+He worked in Seattle, Portland and Edmonton by 1940, when he fronted his own band at Vancouver’s Log Cabin Inn, a black cabaret that the following year advertised a “colored floor show” with Southern fried chicken and hot biscuits included in the $1.05 cover charge.

 Newspaper ads about Lionel Mitchell from 1940 and 1964